codeshaine/codeshaine/README.md

 I'm on a journey to become a full-stack web developer, combining my passion for front-end development with a desire to dive into the world of backend development.
 My ultimate goal is to craft websites that are not only functional but also cozy and friendly, providing users with a delightful online experience.

-As I continue to learn and explore, I'm honing my skills in HTML, CSS, JavaScript, Bootstrap.
-While I'm still on the path to frontend expertise, I'm excited about the opportunities and creativity that await on this journey.
+As I continue to learn and explore, I'm honing my skills in frontend and beackend technologies.I'm excited about opportunities that i may get in future.

-## 🌱 Current Focus

-👨‍💻 At present, my main areas of focus include:

-- Advancing my frontend development skills
-- Venturing into backend development to complete my full-stack knowledge
-- Building warm and inviting websites that resonate with users

 ## 🔧 Technologies & Tools